Sri Lanka denounces war deaths, houses Iran sailors

 Sri Lanka has remained neutral in the latest conflict.
 The United States is Sri Lanka's largest export market, while Iran is a key buyer of tea, the island's main export commodity.

-A senior administration official said all but four sailors of 208-strong crew from IRIS Bushehr were taken in three Sri Lanka Navy craft and were being accommodated at a military camp near the capital.
+A senior administration official said all but four sailors of the 208-strong crew from IRIS Bushehr were taken in three Sri Lankan Navy craft and were being accommodated at a military camp near the capital.

 "Our military is now in full control of the ship, which will be taken to Trincomalee," the official told AFP, referring to the port on the eastern side of the island, which is away from the main Colombo harbour.